jgore/joiner/README.md

 # joiner

-Joiner allows to join 2 or more lists with defining joining method.
+Joiner allows to join 2 or more lists through  defined joining method.

 For now we have 2 joining methods :

 Addition
 Subtraction

-We 1 joining list :
+We have 1 joining list type:

 Integer